395t/coding-assignment-week-3-nln-1/README.md

 |  Softsign  | 76.15 | 1.48  | 0.98  | 1.36  |

 ##### Training Loss Across Activation with Different Learning Rate
+(If you cannot find the training curve on the plot, meaning the loss for that specific activation is too high and cannot fit in the plot.)

 ![training_loss (lr=0.1)](https://user-images.githubusercontent.com/35536646/132151120-dee06127-c3b2-4973-a9ac-e48dabfe0be2.png)
 ![training_loss (lr=0.01)](https://user-images.githubusercontent.com/35536646/132151126-b8ea9329-ad8a-4888-b9c7-b02b58a912ca.png)